btcpayserver/btcpayserver-doc/docs/Theme.md

 # Theming

 BTCPay Server is built on Bootstrap and offers the flexibility to adjust its look to your needs.
-Learn more about the [standard design specifications used in BTCPay](https://design.btcpayserver.org/).
+Learn more about the [standard design specifications used in BTCPay Server](https://design.btcpayserver.org/).

 ## Built-in themes